Medical Health Requirements for 2017-2018 School Year

 Complete all sections online.

 We will no longer accept paper forms.
+Please DO NOT send in the mail over the summer.
+We will not receive it.
 You must upload your completed forms on to this portal.
 Please do not upload photos of forms.

 If you need technical assistance, please email Ruthi Seidenfeld at firstname.lastname@example.org.